 The congregation has a right to know not only how much money is received but also how it is spent.
 Members whose spiritual gift is "giving" need to know if their giving is bearing fruit.
 They cannot know if they do not have any way to see how the money is being spent.

 Very small congregations can sometimes be run without the collection money.
-For example, one member will pay for the music equipment, one for the hymnals and telephone bill, one for the refreshments, etc. Others might serve by letting the congregation use their home, vehicles or other resources.
+For example, one member will pay for the music equipment, one for the hymnals, one for the refreshments, and so on.
+Others might serve by letting the congregation use their home, vehicles or other resources.
 If a rental hall is used, two or three families might agree to alternate months paying the rent on the hall.

 Still other members might agree to pay for evangelism and other efforts.
 Each member is free to handle the tax aspects of their work in whatever manner they choose.
 The congregation can stay out of it completely, or if necessary, write letters to members at the end of the year acknowledging the money spent on behalf of the church.

 Sometimes there is a need to pay cash for books, youth class supplies, evangelism needs, and other expenses.
 The people who have the time to do the work may simply not have the finances to do it.
 If the brethren are willing to give offerings in cash, then the church money can simply be kept in a box in some safe place and expended by people who are authorized to do so.
 While this method may sound primitive, it has worked for thousands of years, even by our Messiah and His Apostles (John 13:29).

 Bills that must be paid by check or credit card can be paid by a member and then reimbursed with cash.
 While paper records of all transactions should be kept so that members can know what their church is doing, the current assets of the congregation can be known by simply counting the money in the box.
 This method avoids bank service charges, check purchases, accidental overdrafts and associated fees, etc.